Kidnapping and killing of Jee Ick-Joo: Verdict

+Meanwhile, the court acquitted the mastermind, Supt.
+Rafael Dumlao, of all aforementioned charges as the prosecution failed to prove his guilt.
+However, the prosecutors later sought the reversal of the decision through a petition for certiorari, which was granted by the Court of Appeals in July 2024.
+This gave Dumlao the same prison sentence for the kidnapping, yet ineligible of parole for homicide; as well as heavier one—30–35 years—for carnapping.

 Reaction

 Philippines

 PNP Chief Ronald dela Rosa offered to resign following the incident, but President Rodrigo Duterte did not accept the offer.
 Presidential spokesperson Ernesto Abella stated that Duterte did not accept the offer of resignation because he believed that dela Rosa can't be faulted for the killing since the suspected perpetrators are not part of his team, this while acknowledging that there is indeed corruption in the institution.
 At the time of the kidnapping, dela Rosa was in Beijing with the President for a state visit.

 House Speaker Pantaleon Alvarez called for the resignation of dela Rosa over the incident to spare the Duterte administration from further embarrassment but revoked the call after Duterte said dela Rosa did not need to resign.

 President Duterte apologized to South Korea for the incident, saying those responsible will be held accountable, additionally remarking that if imprisoned it would be best for them to escape, implying that he would have their heads sent to South Korea after being killed in prison.

 Members of the South Korean community and sympathizers offered flowers and candles inside Camp Crame.